tenzir/tenzir/web/docs/understand/connectors/file.md

 The path to the file to load/save.
 If intermediate directories do not exist, the saver will create them.

+When `~` is the first character, it will be substituted with the value of the `$HOME` environment variable.

 The path `-` is a reserved value and means stdin for the loader and stdout for the saver.